0xSpraggins/hacking-ethernaut/README.md

 Problem: Steal all the funds from the contract

 Vulnerability: In the `withdraw` function the balances are updated after Eth is sent to `msg.sender` because of this an attacker can utilize a fallback function to reenter the withdraw contracts before balances are updated thus drain the entire contract.

+### Level 11: Elevator

+Problem: Reach the top floor of the building

+Vulnerability: